mvolkmann/blog/src/ocaml.md

   print_int sum
 ```

+It is recommended to create a Dune project,
+move these files in the project `bin` directory,
+and run it with `dune exec {project-name}`.
+See the Dune section below for more detail.

+However, there are several options for
+building and running a project without using Dune.

 To compile this to an executable and run it,
 enter `ocamlopt my_module.ml main.ml -o main` and `./main`.